abz-conf/abz-conf.github.io/.github/src/content/site/2025/Workshop.md

 - Son Hoang,  University of Southampton

-### Formal Methods for Autonomous Flying Systems
+### Tutorial and Workshop: Exploring Formal Methods for Unmanned Aerial Vehicles

-This workshop will consist of two parts:
-- a presentation and tutorial on using B and ProB in the classroom to enable students to write formal B models which can control drones
-- additional contributions by participants

 Unmanned aerial vehicle, including drones and electric flying taxis, will be essential in the future, supporting areas like logistics, transportation, infrastructure monitoring, disaster response, defense, and surveillance.
 Accidents involving unmanned aerial vehicle could lead to serious threats to human lives, the environment, or cause significant financial damages.
 Therefore, ensuring the safety of unmanned aerial vehicle is crucial.
-This workshop focuses on using formal methods as a key approach to improve and ensure the safety of unmanned aerial vehicle.
+This event focuses on using formal methods as a key approach to improve and ensure the safety of unmanned aerial vehicle.

+This event will consist of two parts:
+- a presentation and tutorial on using B and ProB in the classroom to enable students to write formal B models which can control drones
+- additional contributions by participants

+#### Part I. Tutorial

+In an educational setting, we assigned students the task of selecting a drone-related problem (collision avoidance, exploring the environment, chasing another drone, etc.), modeling it with Classical B and Event-B, and formulating, validating, and verifying safety properties using ProB and Rodin.
+The formal models were then connected to Crazyflie drones for real-life demonstration.
+On the technical side, we enhanced ProB to enable communication with the drones, allowing us to read sensor data and control then.
+In the first part of the workshop, we present a tutorial on writing formal B models to control drones and present our experiences on teaching.

+#### Part 2.
+Workshop

-Our goal is to provide a platform for discussing challenges, issues and solutions in the domain of unmanned aerial vehicle.
+In the second part, we invite other participants to give a presentation in the workshop.
+Our goal is to provide a platform for discussing challenges, issues and solutions in the domain of unmanned aerial vehicle, and explore new research directions together.

-Relevant topics are:
+Relevant topics include, but are not limited to:

 - Modeling, Validation, and Verification of aerial vehicles
 - Modeling, Validation, and Verification of multi-agent systems